TomaBucur/Reactivities/README.md

 ## Feedback

-If you have any feedback or questions, please don't hesitate to reach out to me at **bucurtomaadrian@gmail.com** or on [LinkedIn](https://www.linkedin.com/in/toma-bucur/).
+If you have any feedback or questions, please don't hesitate to reach out to me at [Contact Details](#contact-details).

 ## License